tksaha/motif-finding/README.md

 than the best of the existing methods, with comparable or better accuracy.
 Further, as the motif size grows the complexity of the proposed methods grows linearly.

+# Input File Format
+Node ids should be between 1 to max number of nodes in the network.
+Otherwise you will get segmentation fault.
+So, please format your network file accordingly before your run the script.

 # Installation
 To make executable, please run the following command under individual folder.